justlife4x4/Secured-Monitor/index.md

 ## Instructions

-1) To open the challenge you need to paste all the 4 flags in the correct order
+1) To open the challenge you need to paste all the 3 flags in the correct order.

 2) After getting the IP donot share it with other players.